Rodney Bingenheimer's English Disco: Peak

 Newsweek magazine reported in January 1974 that "The dance floor is a dizzy kaleidoscope of lamè hotpants, sequined halters, rhinestone-studded cheeks, thrift-store anythings and see-through everythings.
 During the breaks, 14-year-old girls on 6-inch platforms teeter into the back bathrooms to grope with their partners of the moment.
 Most of the sex is as mixed as the drinks and the drugs the kids bring with them.
 Twenty years later, author Pleasant Gehman recalled, "I was in the age group of people who were sophisticated enough to be experimenting with drugs and sex, but way below the age to legally be participating in any of this debauchery.
 Not only that, it being the Swingin' '70s and all, our very sexuality was one big, fat gray area.
-Most of us couldn’t decide if we were gay, straight, or bi – and nobody was really keeping tabs, either.
+Most of us couldn't decide if we were gay, straight, or bi – and nobody was really keeping tabs, either.
 Our adventurous spirit actually fit in with the prevalent freewheeling attitude of the time, and mixed with the handfuls of pills we were taking, as well as the Olde English 800s we guzzled in back alleys, it made sexual classifications totally irrelevant.
 A Newsweek reporter wrote, "Young men who dress like transvestites but almost invariably maintain that they are straight.
-'I may dress flash, but I’m no faggot,' sniffs 18-year-old Kenny (Doll) Malloy, sporting a Lurex halter and tight satin pants.
-'I do, however, think you’re simply stunning,' he added to Newsweek’s Peter S. Greenberg.
+'I may dress flash, but I'm no faggot,' sniffs 18-year-old Kenny (Doll) Malloy, sporting a Lurex halter and tight satin pants.
+'I do, however, think you're simply stunning,' he added to Newsweeks Peter S. Greenberg.
 Adds Chuck Starr, a 17-year-old prep-school student: 'I'm the No. 1 male groupie in the United States.
 Last year I had a thing with Mick Jagger.
-But it wasn’t a physical thing—it was all mental.
+But it wasn't a physical thing—it was all mental.
 Me and Mick just lay there and talked all night.
 'I'm not gay or bisexual.
-I’m just glamorous.'"
+I'm just glamorous.'"
 Cromelin also noted at the time, "There are two distinct modes operating at Rodney’s.
 The more obvious is the extreme narcissism.
 The kids dress up so painstakingly not to be admired by their friends, but so they may admire themselves.
 Even if they ostensibly have a partner on the dance floor, each glistening form is alone, drinking in his or her own image that fades to faceted infinity in the three mirrored walls that surround the floor, fading like the British single whose last distant note will be instantly overwhelmed by the opening bass of the next song before silence is allowed to.
-At this first level there’s no interest in hustling or in picking up, but there’s plenty of that coexisting.
+At this first level there's no interest in hustling or in picking up, but there's plenty of that coexisting.
 After all, this is Hollywood, where self-furtherance permeates the air like the smog".
 The house band were Zolar X, who claimed to be alien and sang in their own language.